chanzuckerberg/cryoet-data-portal-backend/schema/ingestion_config/v1.0.0/docs/ingestion_config_validate.md

-# dataset_config_validate.py
+# ingestion_config_validate.py
-This script enables us to run dataset config validation checks on all (or a glob-specified) set of dataset config files.
-It will output the full set of validation errors to `schema/v1.1.0/dataset_config_validate_errors`, while outputting a summary of the errors to stdout.
+This script enables us to run ingestion config validation checks on all (or a glob-specified) set of ingestion config files.
+It will output the full set of validation errors to `schema/ingestion_config/latest/ingestion_config_validate_errors`, while outputting a summary of the errors to stdout.

 ## One-time Setup
 Make sure you have at least python 3.11 installed.
 If you need to work with multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) can help with that.